 It is the end of 2011, and I am turning 23.

 On my 23rd birthday I am with my friend Kelsey in [old town] Sacramento.
 They are lighting the Christmas tree and we are wondering if we will ever get boyfriends.
 The following Saturday, December 10, 2011, I meet a stranger from the Internet, on Kelsey’s recommendation, for “one last date from match.com“.
-At 703 Casswall Street the Christmas tree was up, my mom was ironing and my dad was doing a crossword, and I remember both of them telling me “maybe just don’t go”.
+At 703 Casswall Street the Christmas tree is up, my mom is ironing and my dad was doing a crossword, and I remember both of them telling me “maybe just don’t go”.
 I knew next to nothing about Kevin, except that he lived in San Rafael and was a Machinist.
 I thought his last name was “Mearly”, which I remember thinking was cool.
 I pulled up to the little Thai restaurant (Mini Mango downtown, Napa people) and parked in the lot behind Exertec.
-Kevin was parked on the street with his truck and was leaning against it like an honest to god cowboy.
+Kevin was parked on the street with his truck and was leaning against it like some kind of cowboy.
 “Kevin?”
-I remember asking sweetly, like a nurse calling him back for his nine-thirty appointment.
-The rest of the date was drinking Stella Artois and barely touching the pad thai.
+I remember asking sweetly, like I was calling him back for his nine-thirty appointment.
+The rest of the date was Stella Artois and barely touching the pad thai.
 Neither of us like Thai food- should’ve gone to Taylor’s.
 I think we talked about advil and Rugby.
 It was mostly us mindlessly barreling through topics for an opportunity to stare through each other.
 As a result, we could’ve been talking about bagels or Islam, I don’t know.
 But we really liked each other.
 We closed the Soscol Starbucks that night.
 Seemingly by happenstance, 12/10/11 was my last first date.

 I student teach in the spring of 2012 and land a job “teaching school” in Tomales that fall.
 Everything about it is the worst with the exception of my sweet Petaluma apartment.
 I eat hot pockets and chocolate milk more than I care to admit.
-I can’t put up bulletin boards and I find that I don’t care if the kids finish a worksheet or not.
+I can’t put up bulletin boards and find that I don’t care if the kids finish a worksheet or not.
 Of 20 kids, 17 are English language learners and 15 are on free lunch.
 They call me “teacher” with alternating respect and disdain.
 The classroom has an overhead projector, a TV, and one iMac.
 I am allotted $250 for supplies.
 I spend my own money at Office Depot and stuff my face with every kind of Ritz cracker Raley’s sells.
-I become jealous of everyone who is not a teacher, including the mother of one of my students who is an admin asst at the fire department.
-At one point my lesson planning took the form of “open the sun chips and the plan book on Sunday afternoon: don’t stop til the full one is empty and the empty one is full”.
-My BTSA mentor was a resource specialist who was in it for the stipend, and the principal was an unhealthy, bitter old woman who had extensive back surgery that year, my first year teaching.
-She was never around.
-The PE teacher was one of the people who saved me, taking the kids for impromptu “lessons” when I was about to break down which I’ll never forget.
+I become jealous of everyone who is not a teacher, including the mother of one of my students who is an admin assistant at the fire department.
+At one point my lesson planning takes the form of “open the sun chips and the plan book on Sunday afternoon: don’t stop til the full one is empty and the empty one is full”.
+My BTSA mentor is a resource specialist and the principal is a woman who had extensive back surgery that year, my first year teaching.
+She is never around.
+The PE teacher is my hero, taking the kids for impromptu “lessons” when I was about to break down which I’ll never forget.
 I was the only teacher of my grade level, and I was isolated.
 In Tomales, if I forgot my lunch I wouldn’t eat (unless I slaughtered a cow).
 I didnt get cell service with AT&T. The Sandy Hook shooting happened during my first year and we held an in-service with the sheriff who told us (seriously) to stash rocks behind our desks to throw at potential intruders/gunmen.
-All i had wanted was a way to move out of my parents house; I hadn’t wanted all this.
+All I had wanted was a way to move out of my parents house; I hadn’t wanted all this.

 I assembled the math curriculum from an assortment of outdated textbooks I’d found in the supply cabinet.
 I carpooled to MCOE to eat little squares of pizza and write on chart paper for BTSA credits.
 I met a family who had nine children and couldn’t comprehend it.
 I took an “assessment day” and my sub was an honest to god lumberjack from Point Reyes who my kids mistakenly called “Santa”.
 I had a parent come in to conferences drunk with his second wife who was younger than me (born in ’89!) and had the school psych call CPS on this family later that year when bruises showed up on their daughter.
 I had a kid named Angel throw up pink vomit all over the floor during ELD class.
 I attended a mandatory diabetes training with the other teachers and had to excuse myself due to lightheadededness.
 I had an honest to god panic attack at a district wide professional development day and I couldn’t stop crying and hiccuping and it was hard to breathe.
 This was triggered in part by people approaching me and saying I was new and they didn’t know my name.
 The kindergarten teacher held my hand and got me out of the building faster than you can say “BTSA”.
 I went home that afternoon and played with the battery-operated fountain my students had given me for Christmas in between google searches of “workers comp” and “teaching with a mental illness”.
 When I learn I won’t be returning to Tomales, I order myself a custom ice cream cake from Coldstone which reads “Happy Pink Slip!” in light pink icing.
 To my shock and horror, the lady working at the creamery is a second grade parent, and she seems genuinely disappointed by this pink slip cake.
 She says her daughter really likes me and was excited for me to be her teacher next year.